hourliert/bullet-simulation/README.md

 [![Build Status][travis-badge]][travis-link]
 [![codecov.io][codecov-badge]][codecov-link]

-This a bullet game simulation.
+This is a bullet game simulation.
 The user can click anywhere in the page to launch a bullet.
+It has a random velocity and a random angle and follow a random trajectory.
-When this bullet hits a border, a popup with some bullet information is shown.
+When this bullet hits a border, a popup with some of its information is shown.

 ## Getting started